The Big Experiment

 • Clogging for all – have a go!

 These are open to the public, and cost only £5 each.
-There’s more detail about the workshops including times/days in this post http://trac.wales/afternoon-workshops-beam-2016/
+There’ll be more detail available and a link to the online booking site as soon as we can.

 Meet the tutors